synw/agent-smith/README.md

 ## What is an agent?

 An agent is an anthropomorphic representation of a bot.
-It has these habilities:
+It can:

 - **Think**: interact with some language model servers to perform inference queries
 - **Interact**: the agent can perform interactions with the user and get input and feedback